abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 ### SaaS Module - Allowing entering a username while impersonating the tenant

 In the previous versions, we were able to impersonate a tenant from the [SaaS Module's Tenant Management UI](https://docs.abp.io/en/commercial/7.1/modules/saas#tenant-management).
-There was a constraint in this approach, which forces us to only impersonate the "admin" user.
-However, the tenant might be changed the admin user's username, or we may want to impersonate another user of the tenant.
+There was a constraint in this approach, which forced us to only impersonate the "admin" user.
+However, the tenant might change the admin user's username, or we may want to impersonate another user of the tenant.

-Thus, with this version, we decided to allow the impersonation of the tenant by the specified user name.
+Thus, with this version, we decided to allow the impersonation of the tenant by the specified username.

 *You can click on the "Login with this tenant" action button:*

 ![](saas-impersonation-1.png)

-*Then, specified the admin name of the tenant:*
+*Then, Specify the admin name of the tenant:*

 ![](saas-impersonation-2.png)